 Checklists and handy references

-Consider using pads, magnets, and similar techniques to help customers keep checklists and handy tips at hand.
+Consider using pads, magnets, downloads, online forms and similar techniques to help customers keep checklists and handy tips at hand.

 Example: a weekly checklist with 5-8 healthy living tips